Emissions declarations by equity firm Carlyle under question

-LONDON (AP) — At the start of 2022, the Carlyle Group, one of the world’s leading private equity firms, published a report on it financial risk from greenhouse gas emissions.
+LONDON (AP) — At the start of 2022, the Carlyle Group, one of the world’s leading private equity firms, published a report on its financial risk from greenhouse gas emissions.
+Yet something was not in the report.

+As the climate crisis worsens and emissions get more scrutiny, what major companies decide to disclose is increasingly important.

+Carlyle’s largest oil and gas investment, NGP, was not included.
+A “note on scope” halfway through the document said this was due to a “different business model.”

+The company, which has 26 offices around the world, almost 2,000 staff and $376 billion in assets, presents itself as different from the pack, claiming to “drive positive change,” with activities “grounded in driving real emissions reductions.”

-The company said it was its first such portfolio-level analysis.
-Carlyle emphasizes its climate credentials, and an introductory note by then CEO Kewsong Lee stressed the importance of transparency and disclosure.
+Carlyle said this was its first such portfolio-level analysis.
+The company emphasizes its climate credentials, and an introductory note by then CEO Kewsong Lee stressed the importance of transparency and disclosure.

 “They are telling one story to investors and doing something else that gets results,” said Dr. Sean Field, of the Centre for Energy Ethics at University of St. Andrews in Scotland.